jessepav/lacygoill-wiki-backup/vim/todo/scratch.md

 past, and which opens a window to display some information, supports a modifier.

 ##
-## make sure no error is raised when we reload a scratch buffer which is in a tab page containing only 1 window
+## make sure no error is raised when
+### we reload a scratch buffer which is in a tab page containing only 1 window

 Find a design which prevents this possible issue.

+### we try to open a scratch buffer while another one is already open

+For example, right now, if you run:

+    :WordFrequency

+It opens a preview window.

+Now, if you're also debugging some code, have a `g:d_` variable, and press `!d`, this error is raised:

+    E590: A preview window already exists: pvw

+That should not happen.

 ##
 ## once you've come up with a design